Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

-#### As shown in the above figure, the number of fully paid loans is almost equal to the number of charged-off ones for grades F and G.
+As shown in the above figure, the number of fully paid loans was almost equal to the number of charged-off ones for grades F and G.

-### Let's create a new column called 'loan_repaid' which will contain a 1 if the loan status was "Fully Paid" and a 0 if it was "Charged Off".**
+Id create a new column called 'loan_repaid' which contained a 1 if the loan status was "Fully Paid" and a 0 if it was "Charged Off".**

 ```python